codacy/codacy-rubocop/docs/description/Rails_ActiveSupportAliases.md

-This cop checks that ActiveSupport aliases to core ruby methods are not used.
+Checks that ActiveSupport aliases to core ruby methods are not used.

 # Examples